rschristopher/rschristopher.github.io/src/custody/index.md

 If you trust an institution to custody your Bitcoin, then it's not your Bitcoin, it's their Bitcoin.
- And no matter how secure their custody system, it will never be as secure as your own Self Custody.
+ And no matter how secure their custody system, it will never be as secure as your own self custody.

 !!! danger "Not your Bitcoin"